j-paro/cybersecurity-bootcamp/Unit-13-Project/README.md

 ![](./Diagrams/Unit-13-NetworkDiagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
+They can be used to recreate the entire deployment pictured above.
 Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._